Government lacks ‘focus and direction’ on social care reform, says expert

 The plan specified an initial minimum spend totalling £572 million on various measures, about 80% of the £700 million stated in the policy paper, leading to questions over the remaining funding.

-DHSC said these measures include “at least” £250 million for workforce reforms, over £100 million for digitising social care and £102 million for housing support.
+The DHSC said these measures include “at least” £250 million for workforce reforms, more than £100 million for digitising social care, and £102 million for housing support.

 In addition, up to £50 million was allocated for improving data and £35 million each for innovation and for joining up support services.